 If I’m in line when the polls close but I have yet to vote, do I still get to vote?

 Yes, yes — by all means, yes!
 Stay in line.
 As long as you are in line by 8 p.m., you must be allowed to vote.

 I want to be an election observer on Election Day.
 How do I do that?

-Civic Nebraska is training nonpartisan election observers for the April 6 primaries in both cities, the May 4 general election in Lincoln, and the May 11 general election in Omaha.
+Civic Nebraska is training nonpartisan election observers for both May 4 in Lincoln and May 11 in Omaha.
 COVID-19 is altering our plans a bit, so we’re asking volunteers to join us for a (virtual) advocacy training beforehand.
-Join Civic Nebraska’s voting rights team for a virtual training at 6 pm Feb.
-11 to learn the ins and outs of election advocacy.
-We’ll have information on how to register for this session soon.
+For more information on getting trained so you can observe polling places this spring, contact our Voting Rights Initiatives team.